DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the time of filing to modify the mixing elements of Schulz et al. to have to the shaped walls and edges of Linne et al. One of ordinary skill in the art would reasonably expect such a combination to be suitable given that both references teach mixing elements for plastic inside a tubular housing.
 One of ordinary skill in the art would be motivated to modify the mixing element as taught by Linne et al. because it ensures thorough mixing in the desired mixed ratio, and as such modification would involve a mere change in configuration.
 It has been held that a change in configuration of shape of a device is obvious, absent persuasive evidence that a particular configuration is significant.
 In re Dailey, 357 F.2d 669, 149 USPQ 47 (CCPA 1966).

 Regarding claim 18, Schulz et al. discloses all the limitations as set forth above.
-The reference further discloses wherein the housing comprises a substantially truncated conical inner surface connecting the base to the body (figures 1B and 3B, reference #131 between reference #133 and 134).
+The reference further discloses wherein the housing comprises a substantially truncated conical inner surface connecting the base of the housing to the body (figures 1B and 3B, reference #131 between reference #133 and 134).
 However, the reference does not explicitly disclose a lateral surface of the base of the static mixer above the sealing lip is substantially conically truncated.

 Linne et al. teaches another mixing element for plastic inside a tubular housing ([0002]).
 The reference teaches wherein a lateral surface of the base of the static mixer above the sealing lip is substantially conically truncated (see figures 6-7).